Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Evidential Framework of

 \begin{theorem}[Translation Function] For any sentence $\varphi$ of $\mathcal{L}_{\mathsf{MV}}$, every countable model $M$ of $\mathsf{ZFC}$ and every $G \ Coll(\omega, <Ord^M)$-generic over $M$

 \end{theorem}

 It should be noted that, in the presence of the specified semantics of $\mathsf{MV}$, the sentence $t(\varphi)$ asserts `$\varphi$ is true in all multiverses obtained from me'.
 Equivalently, `$\varphi$ is true in some multiverse obtained from me'.
 Now, as said (section 2.3), Amalgamation is needed to show that the models $M^G$ provide a complete semantics for $\mathsf{MV}_T$.
-It would, then, be natural to ask the following question: